AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 ## View a breakout session report

-After the breakout session ends, select **View report** to view a detailed session summary.
-The report includes room-wise summaries of Learner conversations, participant details, instructions shared during the session, and an overview of session duration and activity.
+After the breakout session ends, you can access the breakout session report to review session activity and participation.
+The report includes participant details, room-specific summaries of breakout discussions, instructions shared with participants, and an overview of session duration and engagement.

 To view a breakout session report: